 HISTORY OF DENBIES

 The Denbies name probably goes back to a farmer called John Denby in 1555.
 As in most of the Dorking area, his main activity would have been sheep farming.
 In 1734 Jonathan Tyers, the wealthy owner of Vauxhall Gardens (the exotic, sometimes notorious, London pleasure gardens) bought the Denbies property from a Mr Wakeford, and expanded its farmhouse into a modest Georgian house.
 In 1806 William Joseph Denison inherited.
-He set about improving the house, extending the grounds and making a new road up from Dorking to mitigate the steepness of the hill.
+He set about improving the house, extending the grounds and making a new road to mitigate the steepness of the hill up from Dorking.
 After his death in 1849, the Estate was bought by Thomas Cubitt.

 Ranmore Common lies along the 600-foot chalk ridge of the North Downs, with fantastic views in all directions: Leith Hill and the Weald, still magnificent today; and, before the woods grew up, St Paul’s Cathedral and Crystal Palace on a clear day, Windsor Castle on a sunny one.
 Cubitt decided to build his mansion on almost the same spot as Tyers’ Georgian house, but prudently retained the old building until his new house was ready.
 He had recently built Osborne House on the Isle of Wight for Queen Victoria and Prince Albert; the Italianate design of Denbies was very similar to Osborne’s East Wing, built in the Cubitt style of “Belgravia” brick-and-stucco.